defenseunicorns/uds-core/docs/deployment/dns.md

 UDS Core does not include any cloud provider specific configuration by default.
 Additional overrides are required to deploy UDS Core on a given provider.
 This section will refer to AWS, but values can be substituted as needed for other providers.
 {{% /alert-note %}}

-The Admin and Tenant Gateways will be each be bound to an external LoadBalancer that is exposed on TCP ports 80 and 443 by default.
-The Admin Gateway should be configured to use an internal facing LoadBalancer and the Tenant Gateway should be configured to use an external facing LoadBalancer.
+The Admin and Tenant Gateways will be each be bound to an external Load Balancer that is exposed on TCP ports 80 and 443 by default.
+The Admin Gateway should be configured to use an internal facing Load Balancer and the Tenant Gateway should be configured to use an external facing Load Balancer.
 Below is an example of overrides that would accomplish this:
 ```yaml
 kind: UDSBundle
 metadata: